-Figure 14 is an LTE multi-beam example using VSS software.
+Figure 14 is an LTE multibeam example using VSS.
 On the left a subcircuit labeled "4 LTE signals" can be seen.
 That subcircuit contains four LTE signal sources transmitted out of the same phased array, with each signal broadcast at a specific beam angle aimed at four different receivers.
+As the designer changes the beam angles, the performance of each receiver can be monitored and the system throughput can be displayed, showing the effect of beam steering and beam placement.

-As the designer changes the beam angles, the performance of each receiver can be monitored, and the system throughput can be displayed, showing the effect of beam steering and beam placement.
-VSS software enables designers to see how accurately they need to control the beams in order to achieve acceptable power and data throughput.
-They can also monitor a number of other measurements, such as ACPR, EVM, and constellation.
+VSS enables designers to see how accurately they need to control the beams in order to achieve acceptable power and data throughput.
+They can also monitor a number of other measurements, such as ACPR, EVM, constellation, and more.